uggoth/EastDevonPirates2024/MicroBitCode/Readme.txt

 added

-accelerometer-only-v1-main.py
+Accelerometer-only-v1-main.py

-accelerometer-only-v1.hex
+Accelerometer-only-v1.hex

-Gives indication of change in direction to LEDS and printed output to serial port.
+Gives indication of change in direction to LEDS and printed output to serial port, no calibration needed as all output is movement relative.

 Paula 20240414